-So, last Thursday was results day, a very nervy time for everyone, whatever the outcome!
+So, results day is round the corner and it’s a very nervy time for everyone, whatever the outcome!

-Of course, there’s a lot of pressure surrounding your A-level results, especially if you’re hoping on going to your chosen university.
+Of course, there’s a lot of pressure surrounding your 2022 A-level results, especially if you’re set on going to your chosen university.

-Whilst some of you may have had a few bevs to celebrate your results, others may have felt a little disappointed and disheartened.
+Whilst some of you may have a few bevs to celebrate your results, others may feel a little disappointed and disheartened with the outcome.

-We’re here to reassure you that whatever may have happened, it isn’t the end of the world, although it may feel like it right now.
+We’re here to reassure you that whatever happens, it isn’t the end of the world, although it may feel like it.

-There are plenty of options you can take if you didn’t get the results you wanted, and some of these may end up being the best choices you’ve ever made!
+There are plenty of options you can take if you don’t get the results you wanted, and some of these may end up being the best choices you’ve ever made!

 Although you may not have got the marks you require for your first or reserve choice at university, that doesn’t mean that uni is completely off the cards!

 Why not register for UCAS clearing?
 Running from 5th July- 18th October, clearing allows you to see which university courses have remaining spaces.